All parents have a responsibility to financially support their children. Wisconsin's child support program helps

 Dane County Clerk of Courts Website

-To obtain the services of the Dane County Child Support Agency, you must fill out an
+To obtain the services of the Dane County Child Support Agency, you must fill out a free of charge

 There may be additional charges for individual services, such as the Tax Intercept Program.